Makes: 6 servings / Prep Time: 20 minutes / Cook Time: 40 minutes

 - 1/2 tsp.
 Black Pepper plus more to taste

-- 1/2 cup Shredded Sharp Cheddar Cheese
+- 1 cup Shredded Sharp Cheddar Cheese or smoked cheddar cheese

-- 1/2 cup Shredded Smoked Gouda Cheese or any smoked cheese
+- 1 cup Shredded Smoked Gouda Cheese or any smoked cheese

-- 20 ounces Frozen Corn
+- 20 ounces Frozen Corn or fresh corn

-- 1/3 cup Chopped Crispy Bacon*
+- 1/3 cup chopped Crispy Bacon

-- 1/4 cup French Fried Onions finely chopped
+- 1/3 cup chopped French Fried Onions

-- 1/2 cup Green Onions chopped
+- 1/3 cup chopped Green Onions

 Instructions